 If you’re already eating healthy and have an exercise routine you enjoy that you’ve been doing for a few months, CLA can be an “extra” that may help you get slightly better results.
 You’re not going to see a huge change and you may not see any change at all.

 If you see a change within the first 6 months of supplementing with CLA, you may not see any additional change afterward.
 The body is an adaption machine.
-In the 2 year study described above, subjects did maintain their initial loss throughout the 2 years, but didn’t see much more than that.
+In the 2 year study described above, the subjects did maintain their initial loss throughout the 2 years, but did not see much additional loss.
 The study did not indicate whether subjects were able to maintain the fat loss after supplementation ended.
 On one hand, you may get a small edge on decreasing body fat.
 On the other hand, there may be risks.
 We simply aren’t sure about the right dosage, how much and how often you should take CLA.
 It isn’t something you need to take to optimize health (from what we know so far).
-A healthy, varied diet and a good exercise routine will get you much better results than just popping a pill any day.
+A healthy, varied diet and good exercise routine will get you better results than popping a pill any day.

 Keep in mind, you can also get conjugated linoleic acid from real food!